 - Say your business name out loud.
-Does it sound, right?
+Does it sound right?
 Is it smooth to pronounce, or is it a tongue twister?
-If you have trouble saying it, your prospective customer will have difficulty saying and remembering it, so you may want to create a different name.
+If you have trouble saying it, your customers will have difficulty saying and remembering it, so you may want to create a different name.

 - Does your business name accurately describe your business while allowing you to expand in your industry?

 - Get the opinions of others.
 Look at their faces when you ask what they think.
 If they look confused, ready to burst out laughing, or simply draw a blank, you need to find a better name.

 Have a look at the resources below to help you choose a business name that will last.

 The main purpose of searching for a business name is to make sure another business has not already registered the name you’re considering.
 Once registered, no one will be able to use the name.